-- 1) Annual organizational operating budgets The organization's operational budget-to-actual for the prior fiscal year and the current fiscal year budgets. - 2) Board member list Current board members, with officers noted, and all members' professional affiliations.
+- 1) Annual organizational operating budgets The organization's operational budget-to-actual for the 2015 and 2016 fiscal year and the projected budget for 2017 fiscal year. - 2) Board member list Current board members, with officers noted, and all members' professional affiliations.
 Please identify any community representatives as a "volunteer" or "community member." - 3) Financial statements A copy of your audit, qualified financial review or IRS Form 990 from the most recently completed fiscal year.
-Organizations with annual budgets of more than \$250,000 must submit an audit. - 4) Letter of request On applicant's letterhead, signed by an individual (typically the chief executive officer) authorized to enter into contracts on behalf of the organization. - 5) Project personnel The names and qualifications of the key individuals who will lead and manage the work described in this request.
-For each individual, please describe the expertise and experience he or she brings to the work. - 6) Line-item project expense budget The budget should correspond with the activities described in the proposal narrative and the budget time frame should match the proposed project timeline.
-See Appendix for a sample budget format.
+Organizations with annual budgets of more than \$250,000 must submit an audit.

+- 4) Letter of request On applicant's letterhead, signed by an individual (typically the chief executive officer) authorized to enter into contracts on behalf of the organization. - 5) Line-item project expense budget The budget should correspond with the activities described in the proposal narrative and the budget time frame should match the proposed project timeline.
+See Appendix for a sample budget format. - 6) Project personnel The names and qualifications of the key individuals who will lead and manage the work described in this request.
+For each individual, please describe the expertise and experience he or she brings to the work. - 7) Project Site control This document will serve as evidence of project site control.
+Please review the guidelines above as referenced on pages 2-3 for our definition and expectations for the demonstration of project site control.